 Some babies swallow air with their feeds which can cause colic if they can’t bring it up easily.
 If you are bottle feeding, then experiment with a teat that has a smaller hole (if you have a young baby) and a bigger hole (with an older baby).
 Don’t let your breasted baby get desperate for a feed as she may gulp and take in air which may cause her discomfort.
 If your baby is gulping milk and air, then experiment also with different feeding positions.
 ‘Wind’ your baby after a feed or carry her around upright (over your shoulder) until she settles down.

-Offer a bottle of boiled and cooled water instead of a breast or a bottle-feed as there are times when babies are thirsty, especially in hot weather or if they are inclined to be sweaty, and need something thirst-quenching.
+Offer a little boiled and cooled water instead of a breast or a bottle-feed as there are times when babies are thirsty, especially in hot weather or if they are inclined to be sweaty, and need something thirst-quenching.
 Do this only if she is plainly thriving (gaining weight and producing lots of wet nappies).
+Only a little water teaspoonful or maybe two, may be given to a baby under the age of 6 months.
+Older babies can be given more as needed.

 Offer your little finger (the pad of your finger to the roof of her mouth) or a dummy to a distressed baby who has just fed.
 Some babies will feed almost continuously when colicky, but the extra milk can overload the stomach and aggravate the colic when all they want is to comfort-suck.
 Even with demand feeding it is possible sometimes to offer the breast too often.